sunriseJS/sunriseJS.github.io/about.md

 about us
 ---------

-We are two exchange stundets who are on there semester aboad in finland. to be continued...
+We are two computer science stundents and developed SunlightJS during our semester abroad in Finland.